 About

-Observability Strategist | 25+ Years | Fortune 500 Experience
+Independent Observability Architect | 25 Years | Fortune 500 Experience

 Jack Neely

-Jack Neely, Observability Strategist, Cardinality Cloud, LLC
+Jack Neely, Independent Observability Architect, Cardinality Cloud, LLC

-Why Vendor-Neutral Matters
+Why Independent Architecture Matters

 What I’ve Built